marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 ## Now

-Learning from these two past mistakes, I put a hard set of requirements for my next (and hopefully final) website:
+Learning from these two past mistakes, I came up with a set of requirements for my next (and hopefully final) website:

 1. Starting a post must be as easy as typing into a blank file.
 2. The website must be statically generated.
 And Fast.
 3. There should be little to none dependencies for generating the website.
-4. It needs to last for the next 10 years.
+4. It needs to last for at least the next 10 years.

 The first requirement is satisfied by writing using markdown files.
 Writing this blog post in Neovim looks like this: